 The AGLC requires a supply of either 115 Vac or 230 Vac power, either 50 or 60 Hz.
 The power supply must be uninterrupted while the AGLC is being used in the generating system.
-The AGLC may be connected to the local generating system for power.
+The AGLC may be connected to the bus for power.